gianintech/100-days-of-code/log.md

 Enjoying small steps of consistency compared to long strides of high intensity.
 I'm taking my time since, I'm juggling things with other stuff as well.

+### Day 33: September 20, 2022 - Tuesday
+**Today's Progress**:

+✅ Improved frontend of the newsletter app.

+✅ Changed the color scheme.

+✅ Used a different typeface.

+✅ Bootstrap: Form and Button